-More a mind controlled medium from the darker realms afforded to Adolf Hitler moved Margaret Thatcher, though unlike Hitler who appeared normal most of the time, Margaret kept up the channel from dawn till bedtime and that would only be a five hour stint.
+More a mind controlled medium from the darker realms is a label given to describe to Adolf Hitler, I would suggest the same can be given to the deception that was Margaret Thatcher, though unlike Hitler who appeared normal most of the time, Margaret kept up the channel from dawn till bedtime with bed being only be a five hour stint.

 There Iron lady’s entire time in office was so in the midst of international banking intelligence circles, not only in her strategy for domestic terrorism, but in league with George H Bush as the man behind Ronald Reagan, together they exported the terrorism of the arms dealing fraternity to the global community while their own minds where coerced by fears of constant threat of nuclear disaster with nukes apparently lost.
 David Cameron as her then special boy, took care of the nuclear problem.

 It would appear there is a script handed down from above for every level of society, for the Thatcher Cabinet the overriding guideline would be all things nuclear.